sdiehl/wiwinwlh/tutorial.md

 -----------

-With runtime profiling enabled, GHC can also print a stack trace when a diverging bottom term (error, undefined) is hit. though this requires a special flag and profiling to be enabled, both are disabled by default.
+With runtime profiling enabled, GHC can also print a stack trace when a diverging bottom term (error, undefined) is hit.
+This action, though,  requires a special flag and profiling to be enabled, both of which are disabled by default.
 So for example:

 ~~~~ {.haskell include="src/01-basics/stacktrace.hs"}
 ~~~~